vgmstream/vgmstream/doc/BUILD.md

 ```

 ### vgmstream123 player
-Should be buildable with Autotools by following the same steps as listen in the Audacious section (requires libao-dev).
+Should be buildable with Autotools/CMake by following the same steps as listen in the Audacious section (requires libao-dev).

 Windows builds are possible with `libao.dll` and `libao` includes (found elsewhere) through the `Makefile`, but some features are disabled.